 \subsection{Training and inference}

-\textbf{Training.} To train the Panoptic-PartFormer and Panoptic-PartFormer++, we need to assign ground truth according to the pre-defined cost, since all the outputs are encoded via queries.
-In particular, we mainly follow the design of~\cite{cheng2021maskformer} to use bipartite matching as a cost by considering both mask and classification results.
+\textbf{Training.} To train Panoptic-PartFormer and Panoptic-PartFormer++, we need to assign ground truth according to the pre-defined cost since all the outputs are encoded via queries.
+Similar to~\cite{cheng2021maskformer}, we use bipartite matching as a cost by considering both mask and classification results.
 After the bipartite matching, we apply a loss jointly considering mask prediction and classification for each thing, stuff, and part.
-In particular, we apply cross-entropy loss on both classification and mask prediction.
-We also adopt dice loss~\cite{dice_loss} on mask predictions ($L_{part}$, $L_{thing}$, $L_{stuff}$).
+We apply cross-entropy loss on both classification and mask prediction.
+In addition, we adopt dice loss~\cite{dice_loss} on mask predictions ($L_{part}$, $L_{thing}$, $L_{stuff}$).
 Such settings are \textit{the same as previous works}~\cite{detr,cheng2021maskformer}.
-The loss for each stage $i$ can be formulated as follows:
+The loss for each stage $i$ is:

 Note that the losses are applied to each stage, $\mathcal{L}_{final} = \sum_{i}^N\mathcal{L}_i,$ where $N$ is the total stages applied to the framework.
-Moreover, for the Panoptic-PartFormer++, we add an extra semantic segmentation loss on part segmentation on part feature $F_{p}$.
+Moreover, for Panoptic-PartFormer++, we add an extra semantic segmentation loss on part segmentation with part feature $F_{p}$.

 \textbf{Inference:} We directly get the output masks from the corresponding queries according to their sorted scores.
-To obtain the final panoptic part segmentation, we first obtain the panoptic segmetnation results and then merge part masks into panoptic segmentation results.
-For panoptic segmentation results, we adopt the method in Panoptic-FPN~\cite{kirillov2019panopticfpn} to merge panoptic mask.
-For part merging process, we follow the original PPS task to obtain the final panoptic part segmentation results.
-For scene-level semantic classes that do not have part classes, we simply copy the predictions from panoptic segmentation.
-For predicted instances with the part, we extract the part predictions for the pixels corresponding to this segment.
+To obtain the final panoptic part segmentation, we first obtain the panoptic segmentation results and then merge part masks into panoptic segmentation results.
+For panoptic segmentation, we adopt the method in Panoptic-FPN~\cite{kirillov2019panopticfpn} to merge the panoptic mask.
+We copy the predictions from panoptic segmentation for scene-level semantic classes that do not have part classes.
+For predicted instances with parts, we extract the part predictions for the pixels corresponding to this segment.
 Otherwise, if a part prediction contains a part class that does not correspond to the scene-level class, we set it to \textit{void} label.
-This setting mainly follows the previous work~\cite{degeus2021panopticparts}.